Thorkild556/NLP_project_group6/README.md

 ## Setup

-1. Download conda and set up the project, or you can setup venv. (either works)
-2. Once done please install [uv](https://docs.astral.sh/uv/), you can do so by `conda install conda-forge::uv` for conda  else `pip install uv`
-3. then simply `uv sync` would install the required packages
+1. you can create conda env: `conda env create -f environment.yml` or use your own.
-4. Please make sure to install torch separately with this command: ` uv pip install torch torchvision torchaudio accelerate --index-url https://download.pytorch.org/whl/cu121` or any other that would allow us to use CUDA.
+2. Please make sure to install torch separately with this command: ` uv pip install torch torchvision torchaudio accelerate --index-url https://download.pytorch.org/whl/cu121` or any other that would allow us to use CUDA.

-5. Make sure to do: `uv sync` when someone adds new package
+### Update Packages
+if you want to share the new packages you can try:
+**powershell**: `conda env export --no-builds | findstr -v "prefix:" > environment.yml`
+**bash**: `conda env export --no-builds | grep -v "prefix:" > environment.yml`

+and rest of us could this `conda env update -f environment.yml --prune`

 ## How to Use it ?